ABRG-Models/morphologica/docs/ref/visual/visual.md

 v.showCoordArrows = true;
 ```

-The coordinate arrows appear in the bottom left of the screen.
+The coordinate arrows appear in the bottom left of the screen, staying
+in that position, but rotating as you rotate the scene view.
 You can
-control where the arrows appear by using additional arguments to the `Visual`
+control the screen position at which the arrows appear by using
-constructor:
+additional arguments to the `Visual` constructor:

 ```c++
 // Screen coordinates for the coordinate arrows.
 These run from -1 to +1